Creating value for our stakeholders

 Employees

 We provide our employees with competitive compensation and rewarding careers and give them the resources to develop their expertise and leadership skills.
 Also, our investments in training and new technologies continue to develop local talent and the intellectual capital of our people.
-In 2022, together with our main publicly traded operating companies, we paid out $5.6 billion in employee salaries and other benefits.
+In 2024, together with our group companies, we paid out $6.4 billion in employee salaries and other benefits.
 These funds flow through the economy, impacting hundreds of communities across Canada in which our employees live and work.

-Power Corporation, and our publicly traded operating companies, Great-West Lifeco and IGM Financial, made $4.6 billion in payments to suppliers and various levels of government in 2022, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.
+Power Corporation and its group companies made $4.4 billion in payments to suppliers and various levels of government in 2024, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.

 Communities

-We hold dear the responsibility we have towards the communities in which we operate, which is why being active in our community is a natural extension of our will to generate a positive impact in the life of Canadians.
 We believe in the power of the voluntary sector and social entrepreneurs, working in partnership with governments and businesses, to build a better, more inclusive society with improved opportunities for all Canadians.
-Giving back and helping build stronger communities is a shared value across our group companies and amongst our employees at all levels.
+Giving back and helping build stronger communities is a shared value across the Power group of companies as well as amongst employees.

 Over the past ten years, through donations and investments, Power Corporation has contributed to more than 2,000 organizations working in the areas of community development, arts and culture, the environment, education and health.

-Our substantial commitment to philanthropy across the country has earned companies in our group the designation of “Caring Company” from Imagine Canada, having consistently exceeded the minimum donation guideline of one per cent of pre-tax domestic profit to charitable causes.
-In 2022, as a group, Power Corporation and our subsidiaries Great-West Lifeco and IGM Financial made a total of $43.8 million of charitable contributions to approximately 1,800 community organizations in Canada alone.
-We are helping to break down barriers to social inclusion, while contributing to better health and education, community development, environmental protection, and access to arts and culture.
+Our substantial commitment to philanthropy across the country has earned Power Corporation as well as other companies in our group the designation of “Caring Company” from Imagine Canada, having consistently exceeded the minimum donation guideline of one per cent of pre-tax domestic profit to charitable causes.
+In 2024, Power Corporation together with Great-West Lifeco and IGM Financial made a total of $50 million of charitable contributions to community organizations in Canada with the objective to help to break down barriers to social inclusion, while contributing to better health and education, community development, environmental protection, and access to arts and culture.

 Power Corporation’s community investment microsite, Power Corporation in the community, showcases some of the exceptional work being done by the organizations we support.

 Each of IGM Financial’s operating companies implements its own community giving program, with its own guidelines and combination of centralized giving, directed from its corporate head offices, and decentralized decisions made by their people.
-In 2022, IGM Financial and its operating companies contributed $7.1 million to community and charitable organizations across Canada.
-Among others, $1.8 million were raised through the IGM Caring Company Campaign for United Way and the Mackenzie Together Charitable Foundation, $5.7 million were raised during the IG Walk for Alzheimer’s supporting Alzheimer’s societies across the country, and $32,000 raised for IPC Cares charities (Movember, Healing Cycle and building housing and water infrastructure in Honduras).
-In addition, IGM Financial encourages its people to volunteer in their communities and it recognizes exceptional contributions through various community service award programs.
-Volunteer efforts at each of its operating companies are facilitated through planned events and, two paid volunteer days per year.
-In 2022, IG Wealth Management and Mackenzie Investments committed almost $10 million to their community investment programming, investing $7.1 million directly to local charities.
+At IG Wealth Management, the Empower Your Tomorrow program gives Canadians the resources and confidence they need to own their financial future.
+The Mackenzie Together program is invested in change to help create a more inclusive world.
+In 2024, IGM Financial and its operating companies contributed $8 million to community and charitable organizations across Canada.
+Among others, $1.5 million were raised through the IGM Giving Campaign for the United Way, $6.8 million were raised during the IG Walk for Alzheimer’s supporting Alzheimer’s societies across the country, and $100,00 given to a community project through Mackenzie Top Peak, a call to action for ski communities across Canada..
+In addition, IGM Financial encourages its people to volunteer in their communities and recognizes exceptional contributions through various community service award programs.
+Employees are provided two paid volunteer days annually to support issues and causes that are most important to them and their local communities.
+Across IG and Mackenzie, employees and advisors can participate in donation and volunteer matching programs, facilitated through an easy-to-use online giving platform.